til026/cse15l-lab-reports/lab-report-2-week-4.md

 Running the original file outputs this:
 ![Image](output3.png)

-Bug in last version of file is that it will nisunderstand a link with ```]``` in the link's name as a fake link, thus not printing it.
+Bug in last version of file is that it will misunderstand a link with ```]``` in the link's name as a fake link, thus not printing it.

 I created a testfile that contains a real link ```[canvas[]link](www.canvas.com)``` which will be regarded as a fake link thus not being printed.
 It prints the false output ```[]``` as I expected.